+Because of the use of log-transformed, mean-centered and standardized expression data, we, as a novel extension, allow the contribution of a particular gene g to the group value X{C_i} also to be given by its 'sign-flipped' expression value $-X_g$.

-$$P[Y = 1 | \mathbf{X}] = f(X{\mathcal{C}1}, X{\mathcal{C}2}, \dots, X{\mathcal{C}q}), \qquad (1)$$ also to be given by its "sign-flipped" expression value $-X_g$ .
-This means that we treat under- and overexpression symmetrically and prevents that the differential expression of genes with different polarity - i.e. one with low expression for class 0 and the other with low expression for class 1 - cancels out when they are averaged.
-But even by using such simple cluster expression values as in (2), finding a partition of the index set $\{1, \ldots, p\}$ into subsets or clusters $\{\mathcal{C}1, \ldots, \mathcal{C}q\}$ that virtually determine the probability structure is still highly nontrivial and the design of a procedure which reveals the exact partition according to (1) is too ambitious.
-Thus, we develop a computationally intensive procedure that approximately solves (1) and empirically yields good results.
+This means that we treat under- and overexpression symmetrically, and it prevents the differential expression of genes with different polarity (that is, one with low expression for class 0 and the other with low expression for class 1) from canceling out when they are averaged.
+But even by using such simple cluster expression values as in Equation 2, finding a partition of the index set $\{1,..., p\}$ into subsets or clusters $\{C_1,..., C_q\}$ that virtually determine the probability structure is still highly non-trivial and the design of a procedure that reveals the exact partition according to Equation 1 is too ambitious.
+Thus, we have developed a computationally intensive procedure that approximately solves Equation 1 and empirically yields good results.